DuxfordSBD/duxfordsbd.github.io/_posts/news/2021-03-02-We-Are-Back.md

 Our ability to run the derby depends on how well the country has progressed along the proposed roadmap.
 With this in mind, we will be making a final decision on running the derby in late June.

-For now pencil in the 5th September and keep an eye on this website and our [Facebook page][2] for more information.
+For now pencil in the 5th September, keep an eye on this website and our [Facebook page][2] for more information.

 [1]: https://www.gov.uk/government/publications/covid-19-response-spring-2021/covid-19-response-spring-2021-summary
 [2]: https://www.facebook.com/DuxfordSoapBoxDerby/